yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 The application envisioned is an online learning environment that provides moduled tutorials which allow students to learn programming languages like JavaScript by themselves, with the help of peers and, eventually, an active community.
 For this reason the environment will include discussion boards on which the students can ask for advice, formulate interests that result in group based projects and discuss the state of running projects.
 This online learning environment will be connected to the collaborative development platform *github* as a means to store and collaboratively work on coding projects.
 This platform allows the students to simultaneously work on a project, develop different versions of a project, document changes by detailed versioning and allow others to contribute at any developing stage of the project.

+The resulting application is platform that combines:

++ a distributed repository and version control system (GitHub) that encourages collaboration, sharing and reuse,
++ an online learning environment with exercises and modules similar to Code School and Code Academy, but oriented to humanities research,
++ an online coding environment with direct, visual feedback like Processing.org, and the ability to collaboratively contribute bits of code and copy and comment on each others work in real-time,

+The application is set up such that universities can integrate learning modules from CtH in their curriculums, while students can build up their portfolios through research projects, with which they can show both their progress to teachers and their skills and achievements to employers.
+Furthermore, the application integrates naturally with Github and other open source environments, lowering the threshold for a diverse audience to reuse, copy and extend the prototypes, products and results of interest to society, including the general public, other academics and companies.

 5.**Feasibility: how are you going to enroll your idea and introduce it to market** *(Text: max 300 words //274//)*